 Know your policy

-Make sure everyone in your area is familiar with the University Records Policy, Responsible Conduct of Research Policy, IT Acceptable Use and Security Policy and the State Records Act.
+Make sure everyone in your area is familiar with the Information Management Policy, Responsible Conduct of Research Policy, IT Acceptable Use and Security Policy and the State Records Act.
 There are resources designed to assist you:

 - Records Management Handbook

 - Communications and Record Keeping Brochure

 Contact Records Services if you have University of Adelaide records that require destruction or further retention offsite at the Waite repository.
 Records Services can provide advice and assistance to ensure the records are managed in compliance with University policy and State legislation.
 More information is available on the Record Services website.